AM enjoys sharing their many thoughts about movies and actors.

 3. Peaky Blinders (2014 - 2016)

-Joining this period crime-drama during its second season as Alfie Solomons, a Jewish gang leader, Hardy becomes one of the key characters as well as one of the most loved ones by fans and critics.
-A little funny and very much insane, his scenes consist of longer monologues which seem to be written specifically for him to enjoy and us to barely understand.
-As always, Hardy's charm can be felt though the screen.
+Joining this period crime drama during its second season as Alfie Solomons, a Jewish gang leader, Hardy becomes one of the key characters as well as one of the most loved ones by fans and critics.
+A little funny and very much insane, his scenes consist of longer monologues that seem to be written specifically for him to enjoy and us to barely understand.
+As always, Hardy's charm can be felt through the screen.
 Even the viewers fall for his simple but clever lies.

 Tommy Shelby (Cillian Murphy) & Alfie Solomons ( Tom Hardy)

 Easily the coolest character in the film, Tom was practically unrecognizable as Bane.
 Committing to the role to his fullest, he gained a massive amount of muscle in a few short months.
 But his physical transformation wasn't what blew everyone away, it was his mesmerizing portrayal of the comic book villain.
 Described as "a person jumped straight from the pages of the comic," his performance, including his way of speaking, has remained iconic in the superhero film genre.